ptran32/bootstrap-laptop/README.md

 # bootstrap-laptop
-Boootstrap my personnal config for mac and Ubuntu
+Boootstrap my personnal config for mac and Ubuntu using ansible

 # How to use it ?
 ansible-playbook -i hosts -K boostrap-laptop.yaml